isfandyar/Emotion-detection-project/readme.md

-# ISFANDYAR VIRANI
-# Emotion detection Project
+# Emotion detection Project - by ISFANDYAR VIRANI
 ## Use Natural Language Processing to detect emotions in texts
 ---------------